eclipse-bluechi/bluechi/tests/README.md

 ### Updating container images in registry

-Currently, the base images are pushed manually to the [bluechi on quay.io](https://quay.io/organization/bluechi) organization and its repositories.
+The base images can either be build and pushed locally or via a github workflow to the [bluechi on quay.io](https://quay.io/organization/bluechi) organization and its repositories.
 If any updates are required, please reach out to the [code owners](../.github/CODEOWNERS).

-**Note to codeowners:**
+#### Building and pushing via workflow

+The base images [build-base](./containers/build-base) and [integration-test-base](./containers/integration-test-base) can be built and pushed to quay by using the [Container Image Workflow](../.github/workflows/images.yml).
+It can be found and triggered here in the [Actions tab](https://github.com/eclipse-bluechi/bluechi/actions/workflows/images.yml) of the BlueChi repo.

+#### Building and pushing locally

-The base images [build-base](./containers/build-base) and [integration-test-base](./containers/integration-test-base) can be built for multiple architectures (arm64 and amd64) using the [build-containers.sh](../build-scripts/build-containers.sh) script.
+The base images [build-base](./containers/build-base) and [integration-test-base](./containers/integration-test-base) are built for multiple architectures (arm64 and amd64) using the [build-containers.sh](../build-scripts/build-containers.sh) script.
 It'll build the images for the supported architectures as well as a manifest, which can then be pushed to the registry.

 Building for multiple architectures, the following packages are required: